In 2025, Oregon Legislature passed

 Why was the OSBE Certification and Preference Program Created?

-The state of Oregon spends billions of dollars on outside services every year.
+The state of Oregon spends billions of dollars on contracted services every year.
 Small businesses make up 99.4% of Oregon's economy.
 Small businesses (under 500 employees) also make up 53% of all Oregon employees.
 Despite this, many Oregon small businesses struggle to compete for state contracts with large out-of-state businesses.
 The OSBE preference program aims to help Oregon businesses compete for contract opportunities and keep Oregon money in Oregon.
-The preference program goes into effect July 1, 2026 and is applicable to all state agencies under DAS authority.
+The preference program goes into effect July 1, 2026, and is applicable to all state agencies under DAS authority.

 - Evaluation based on price: Apply the preference by reducing the OSBE's evaluated price by the selected percentage.
 This reduction is for the evaluation only - the contract price does not change.

-- Strengthens Oregon's economy
+- Strengthens Oregon's economy, and

 - Supports local jobs